Did you know that Walt Disney himself utilized a land trust?

 4. How does a land trust protect privacy?

 A land trust is created by two legal documents.

-One of the trust agreements is between the trustor and the trustee.
+One, the trust agreement, is between the trustor and the trustee.

 With this first document, the rights, powers, duties, and obligations of the parties are established.

-The second document is a deed from the trustor to the trustee.
+The second document is a deed from the trustor to the trust.

 These two documents work together to help make the trust private.

 First, you’ll execute the trust agreement.